peeomid/todos.md/local_doc/tui-architecture.md

 Filtering pipeline (in `recompute()`):

 1. Choose the active query string:
-   - If searching: use `search.input`
+   - If searching: use `search.input.value`
    - Otherwise: use `state.query`
 2. Normalize status token based on `statusMode` (`status:open` or `status:all`).
 3. Tokenize by whitespace.